 With that being said, let us move on to precautions.
 While the fault will ALWAYS lie solely with the offender, we still need to address the issue of inexperience.
 Sexual harassment and assault are significantly more likely to occur if the potential victims do not possess sufficient knowledge or the skills to deal with a dangerous situation.
 In this article, we will outline some practices that will enable you to remain safe when attending your first shoot or photo walk:

-One of the best ways to learn more about a creator is to talk to people that they have worked with recently.
-Any member of our collective or the media community should be willing to elaborate upon previous encounters with a specific creator in the interest of public safety.
+One of the best ways to learn more about a creator is to talk to people that they have worked with.
+Any member of our collective should be willing to elaborate upon previous encounters with a specific creator.

 This is self-explanatory but remember to take every remark with a grain of salt.
 Moreover, do not be afraid to ask the creator the “hard” questions.
 If anything communicated by the creator comes across as worrying or concerning, employ alternative precautions or cancel the shoot.
 We can assure you that no photograph, video, or asset is worth dealing with emotional and/or physical trauma.

-On our platform, we have a feature that allows creators to report other creators that could be or are a cause for concern.
+On our platform, we have a feature that allows creators to report other creators.
 Please do not hesitate to use this feature if you feel that a creator or group of creators on our platform is/are hazardous.
 Each case will be reviewed immediately by our team.
 To that end, please include a detailed account of the incident(s) in your report.
 You can find the “Report Creator” hyperlink on the top left of their H profile:

 We at H understand that this article may be perceived as unnecessary.
 Or, that this information could be considered to be “Common sense.”